pascalpepe/django-quickstart/README.rst

 * Error pages can be browsed during development.
 * Emails are sent with the `console backend`_ during development.

-Besides, this project template includes some commonly used tools for testing and linting:
+Additionally, this project template includes some commonly used tools for testing and linting:

 * Tests are automated with tox_.
 * Code coverage is measured with `coverage.py`_.
 * Linting is performed with flake8_.
-* django-debug-toolbar_ is installed and already set up during development.
+* `django-debug-toolbar`_ is installed and already set up during development.
-* A configuration file for `GitLab CI`_ is provided.
+* A minimal configuration file for `GitLab CI`_ is provided.

 Supported versions of Django and Python